nishantjr/dafny-semantics/report/report.md

 ## What is K?

-The \K Framework is a rewriting based framework for defining executable semantic specifications of programming languages, type systems and formal analysis tools.
+The K Framework is a tool for creating executable semantics for programming languages, and, from these semantic specifications, generating a variety of formal analysis tools.
-Given the syntax and semantics of a language, \K generates a parser, an interpreter, as well as formal methods analysis tools such as a model checker and a deductive verifier.
-This avoids duplication while improving efficiency and consistency.
-For example, using the interpreter, one can test the semantics immediately, which significantly increases the efficiency of and confidence in semantics development.
-The verifier uses the same internal model for verifying programs, and that confidence carries over.
-Verification is discussed in section\~\ref{sec:verification}
-and\~\cite{stefanescu-park-yuwen-li-rosu-2016-oopsla}.
+K generates a parser, interpreter, and deductive verifier automatically from a given definition.
+It provides facilities for both concrete and symbolic execution, and debugging tools for validating a definition.
+Generating these tools from the same ultimate source provides a sense of confidence in their consistency and avoids unnecessary duplicate work.
+Rewrite rules provide an intuitive and highly expressive language for defining specifications, allowing people without formal logic training to create and verify specifications.
+[Cite KEVM Paper & K Website as sources]

 ![The  \K approach as described in ~\cite{stefanescu-park-yuwen-li-rosu-2016-oopsla}](k-overview.png)

-There exists a rich literature on using \K for defining languages, including an online tutorial~\cite{k-tutorial-url}.
- \K has been used to formalize large languages like C~\cite{ellison2012executable}~\cite{hathhorn-ellison-rosu-2015-pldi}, Java~\cite{bogdanas-rosu-2015-popl} and JavaScript~\cite{park-stefanescu-rosu-2015-pldi}, among others.
+ K semantics have been created even for languages as large as C, C~\cite{ellison2012executable}~\cite{hathhorn-ellison-rosu-2015-pldi}, Java~\cite{bogdanas-rosu-2015-popl} and JavaScript~\cite{park-stefanescu-rosu-2015-pldi}, among others.
+[TODO: Maybe mention new languages like KEVM itself]
-We will introduce \K by need, as we discuss our formalization.

 ## Motivation

 -   Motivation (Why reimplement dafny in K)